DavesCodeData/Angular-Frontend-Boilerplate/README.md

 You can now view the website and start making your own adjustments.

-When you develop what something you like you can create a full stack development with a Node server.
+When you develop something you like you can create a full stack development with a Node server.

 Go to https://github.com/DavesCodeData/Node-Boilerplate.git and follow the README.md file to create a fullstack deployment.